Thailand cracks down on migrant workers as anti-immigration feelings rise

 "They should be doing the jobs that Thais don't want to do like work as house cleaners," he said.

-Under the terms of a 2015 memorandum of understanding Vietnamese citizens are restricted in their employment in Thailand and can work only as manual labourers in Thailand's fishing or construction sectors.
+Under the terms of a 2015 memorandum of understanding Vietnamese citizens are restricted in their employment in Thailand and can work only as manual laborers in Thailand's fishing or construction sectors.

 Cambodians also have been nabbed in the raids, along with people from Myanmar and Vietnam.